binfask/NoAngBoPlate/README.md

 # NoAngBoPlate
+NoAngBoPlate is developed to easy start your project by simplly pull and run, which developed with nodejs and angular, which contains authentication with jwt on both frontend and backent.
-MEAN Boiler plate with jwt authentication on AdminLTE 3 angular 11
+The templete used in this AdminLTE 3 angular 11.

 ## To Use
 To clone and run this repository you'll need Git,MongoDb and Node.js (which comes with npm) installed on your computer.
 From your command line: